Iamfineboyygabriel/losode-accesment/README.md

 - **Smooth UX**: Single scrollbar, intuitive navigation, and consistent styling.
 - **AI-Powered Feature**: Product Tagline Generator (e.g., “Elevate your space with elegance”) integrated into product cards.
 Implemented with a mocked dataset of taglines for simplicity.

+Usage
+Visit the Home category page to explore the hero banner, product grid, and African-inspired CTAs.

+On mobile, swipe through the hero slider to view different homeware banners; on desktop, view a single static banner.

+Click the “Generate Tagline” button on any product details to display a dynamically generated tagline (e.g., “Transform your home with timeless charm”).

+Test responsiveness by resizing the browser or using developer tools to simulate mobile/tablet views.

+**Responsive Design Details**:

+- In the `Features` section, added a sub-bullet under `Responsive Design` to explain the hero section:
+  - Mobile: Uses a slider (`HeroSlider` component with `react-slick`) to display multiple images.
+  - Desktop: Uses a single static banner (`TopBanner` component) for a focused presentation.

 ## Project Structure

 ├── public/ # Static assets
+├── screenshots/
 ├── src/
 │ ├── assets/ # Images
 │ ├── components/ # Reusable components (e.g., ProductCard, TopBanner)